fieldtrip/website/example/nirs_layout.md

 - press "c" to close the contour and continue with the next, this starts the localization of the next polygon contour
 - press "q" to quit the localization, this brings us to the next step
 - click with the mouse on the cornerpoint of each of the contours that we want as (visible) outlines
-- press "c" to close the contour (e.g. for the circle) or "n" if we do not want to close it (e.g. with the nose)
+- press "c" to close the contour (e.g., for the circle) or "n" if we do not want to close it (e.g., with the nose)
 - continue making the contours for the head (circle), nose, and for both ears
 - after completing the final contour, press "q" to quit